pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

         encryption in XTS mode you need a 256-bit key.
 Similarly, AES 256 requires passing a 512-bit key.

-    _`XTS` (XEX-based tweaked-codebook mode with ciphertext stealing) is a mode of operation for the AES block cipher that is used for disk encryption.
+    XTS (XEX-based tweaked-codebook mode with ciphertext stealing) is a mode of operation for the AES block cipher that is used for _`disk encryption`.

     **This mode does not require padding.**